JetBrains/teamcity-documentation/topics/reporting-issues.md

 ## Uploading Large Data Archives

-Files under 10 MB in size can be attached right into the [tracker issue](http://youtrack.jetbrains.net/issues/TW) (if you do not want the attachments to be publicly accessible, limit the attachment visibility to "teamcity\-developers" user group only).
+Files under 10 MB in size can be attached right into the [tracker issue](http://youtrack.jetbrains.net/issues/TW) (if you do not want the attachments to be publicly accessible, limit the attachment visibility to "teamcity-developers" user group only).
 You can also send small files (up to 2 MB) via email: [teamcity-support@jetbrains.com](mailto:teamcity-support@jetbrains.com) or via [online form](https://teamcity-support.jetbrains.com/hc/en-us/requests/new?ticket_form_id=66621) (up to 20 MB).
 Please do not forget to mention your TeamCity version and environment and archive the files before attaching.

 [//]: # (Internal note.
 Do not delete.
 "Reporting Issuesd267e1305.txt")

 Large files can be uploaded via [`https://uploads.jetbrains.com/`](https://uploads.jetbrains.com/).
-Please let us know the exact file name after the upload.
+Please let us know the exact filename after the upload.

 If you cannot upload a large file in one go, try splitting the file into parts and upload them separately.